The RYA RADAR course is a one-day course giving you an understanding of radar as an aid to navigation and collision avoidance.

 Radar is probably the most versatile of all electronic navigation aids, but the best results are only obtained when you know how to use all the functions correctly.
 It is not an all seeing eye, and can easily mislead those who do not understand its controls, allow for its limitations, or interpret its picture.

-The course costs £89.
-Additionally, there is a £10 charge for the RYA pack that will help you through the day and that you will take away with you.
+The course costs £120 and includes the RYA pack that will help you through the day and which you will be able to take away with you.
 Your certificate is also included.

 Courses are held in Wickford, Essex.
 10 minutes from Junc 29 of the M25 or by train, 35 minutes from London Liverpool St.